 How do I submit an application?

 For direct assistance from EPA, please follow the instructions on how to submit an application in the Request for Letters of Interest.
-If you have questions, contact Sarah Dale (email@example.com).
+If you have questions, contact Chip Gurkin (firstname.lastname@example.org).

-For grantee-led assistance, please contact these organizations directly.
+For grantee-led assistance, please contact those organizations directly.

 Can I apply for EPA-led assistance and for grantee-led assistance?

-Yes, communities can apply for EPA-led assistance and for grantee-led assistance.
+Yes, communities can apply for both EPA-led assistance and grantee-led assistance.
 In some cases, EPA and a grantee offer similar tools or the same tool.
-In these cases, a community is able to apply for assistance for both of these tools for the same project idea.
+In these cases, a community can apply for assistance for both of these tools for the same project idea.